EleutherAI/cookbook/calc/README.md

                         How much the MLP hidden size expands
 ```

 ### Calculating Memory Overhead

 `calc_transformer_mem.py` calculates the amount of device memory required to train or infer a model.
 See [Transformers Math 101](https://blog.eleuther.ai/transformer-math/) for more details on how memory overhead is calculated.
 Take this estimation with a grain of salt, because every implementation is different and these calculations were written to match the GPT-NeoX library as close as possible.
 Even for other training and inference libraries, however, we expect our script to give approximate memory estimations within acceptable error.
+(Please see [LLM finetuning memory requirements](https://blog.scottlogic.com/2023/11/24/llm-mem.html) for a treatment of how specific memory costs may vary framework-to-framework).
 Other good resources that we consulted are [the ZeRO Paper](https://arxiv.org/abs/1910.02054) and [Reducing Activation Recomputation in Large Transformer Models](https://arxiv.org/pdf/2205.05198.pdf).

 ```
 Example with pythia 6.9B: python transformer_mem.py --num-layers=32 --sequence-length=2048 --num-attention-heads=32 --hidden-size=4096 --batch-size-per-gpu=8 --checkpoint-activations --zero-stage=1 --partition-activations --pipeline-parallel-size=1 --tensor-parallel-size=2 --num-gpus=128 --params=6900000000